LeeadJ/frontend-projects/Project:Calculater/README.md

 ## License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 Feel free to explore, use, and contribute to this calculator project.
-Happy calculating!
+Happy calculating!!!